RSM-git/mlops_fake_real_news/reports/README.md

 >
 > Answer:

-To train in the cloud, we used a e2-medium x86/64 cpu machine.
+To train in the Cloud, we used a e2-medium x86/64 cpu machine.
 We hosted it on europe-west1-b and built it from the train docker image that we had already pushed to the container registry.
 This made it really easy to use since we just had to start the machine and it would begin running the container immediately and push the model the bucket.
-While we had shown that we were able to train in the cloud, we chose to do the experiments locally on a gpu machine as this sped up training significantly and reduced the cost.
+While we had shown that we were able to train in the Cloud, we chose to do the experiments locally on a GPU machine as this sped up training significantly and reduced the cost.

 ### Question 19